DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 55 - 1.16.2025.md

 - Rin falls off the boat and walks ashore.
 - Adi burns the boat to get everyone off the boat.
 - Delban leaves the party and tries to fly away.
 - Illusion magic surrounds the town.
+Adi and Rin go into town.
+Adi picks up a toy and takes psychic damage.